Enhancement of small-scale induced gravitational waves from the soliton/oscillon domination: power spectrum of the gravitational potential

 \subsection{background dynamics with a eMD era dominated by solitons}

 At the linear order, the perturbed metric in the Newtonian gauge reads

 where the $a(\eta)$ is the scale factor, $\eta$ is the conformal time.
-We neglect vector perturbations, first-order GWs and anisotropic stress.
+Since we are focusing on the generation of scalar-induced GWs by solitons, in order to simplify our calculations, we have neglected vector perturbations, first-order GWs, and anisotropic stresses.
+This has an ignorable impact on our main conclusions regarding scalar-induced GWs.
 According to the Friedmann equations and the continuity equation, in the Universe dominated by a perfect fluid with a general equation of state parameter $\omega$, the scale factor can be expressed as

+where $c_0$ and $c_1$ depend on factors such as the energy density of the Universe at the initial stage, the expansion rate, and the evolutionary history of the Universe.

 In the early Universe, effective self-resonance resulted in the amplification of perturbations of a real or complex scalar field $\phi$.
 As a consequence, the homogeneous scalar condensate fragments into lumps, leading to the formation of solitons, the long-lived, spatially localized structures.
 The solitons are distributed in space by Poisson statistics, with a mean physical separation $d$.
 Solitons form rapidly from fragmented scalar field lumps, allowing their formation to be approximated as instantaneous, occurring at time $\eta=\eta_{\text{f}}$.
 Before the formation of solitons, the Universe could have been dominated by either matter or radiation.
 To address this, we consider both scenarios separately.
 For convenience, we define the energy density of solitons as $\rho_{\text{s}}$ and the total energy density of the Universe as $\rho_{\text{tot}}$, and we introduce the fractional energy denisity of solitons at $\eta=\eta_{\text{f}}$ as $\Omega_{\text{s,f}}=\langle\rho_{\text{s,f}}\rangle/\rho_{\text{tot,f}}$.
-If the solitons are formed during the eMD era, then $\Omega_{\text{s,f}}=1$.
+For the solitons (oscillons) formed during the eMD era, due to the relatively low energy density of other surrounding matter at the time of their formation, it can be approximated that the oscillating scalar field (inflation field) transfers almost all of its energy to the solitons.
+This enables the solitons to dominate the energy density within a short period of time.
+In our model, in order to simplify the analysis process, we approximate this process as the solitons immediately dominating the Universe, that is, $\Omega_{s,f} = 1$.
 Conversely, if the solitons are formed during the eRD era, we have $\Omega_{\text{s,f}}\leq1$.
 In this paper, we primarily focus on the two cases where $\Omega_{\text{s,f}}=1$ and $\Omega_{\text{s,f}}\ll1$.

 After formation, solitons gradually lose energy by emitting relativistic radiation at a slow rate and behave as non-relativistic matter.
 The conserved charge of solitons, $Q$, also decreases with time, and solitons rapidly decay once the charge reaches the critical value $Q_{\text{cr}}$, a parameter that depends on the specific soliton model.
 For solitons formed during the eRD era, their energy density is negligible at $\eta_{\text{f}}$.
 As the Universe expands, the energy density of radiation scales as $\rho_{\text{r}}\propto a^{-4}$ while the energy density of matter scales as $\rho_{\text{m}}\propto a^{-3}$, respectively.
 Therefore, for solitons with sufficiently long lifetimes, they could eventually dominate the Universe before decaying.
 Since the decay process of solitons is also rapid, we can also assume instantaneous decay.
 Therefore, we define the time when the solitons dominate the Universe as $\eta=\eta_{d}$ and the decay time as $\eta=\eta_{r}$.
 The Universe is dominated by matter at $\eta=\eta_{\text{m}}$, and we find the relationship $\eta_{\text{r}}>\eta_{\text{m}}=\eta_{\text{d}}>\eta_{\text{f}}$.